Vocational Training for the Outdoor Professional

 - 5. Take a screenshot of the result and it in to Sara.

 If you have never used your benefits before, you will need to fill out VA form 22-1990 - Application for VA Education Benefits.
 Please send in the confirmation number the VA sends you after you submit the form.
 This form must go to the VA.
+It takes the VA 30 days to process this request.

 If you attended any other institution prior to AAI, you must complete VA Form 22-1995 - Request for Change of Program or Place of Training.
 Also, please be ready to provide prior education, certifications and training that pertain to training with the American Alpine Instiute.
+It takes the VA 30 days to process this request.

 Benefits AAI Accepts